JaredReisinger/react-crossword/CONTRIBUTING.md

 :+1::tada: First off, thank you for taking the time to contribute! :tada::+1:

 The following is a set of guidelines and expectations for contributing to react-crossword.
 Note that these are _guidelines_, not set-in-stone rules.
-Use you best judgment, and also feel free to propose changes to this document itself in a code request, or by opening an issue.
+Use your best judgment, and also feel free to propose changes to this document itself in a code request, or by opening an issue.

 #### Table of contents